Why Los Angeles’ Face Covering Law May Be Both Right and Unconstitutional

 What Does the Lawyer Say?

 Los Angeles injury attorney, Michael Ehline, has decades of experience in the legal field.
 In particular, after service in the United States Marine Corps, he developed an attuned sense of the reach of government.
 By studying under a judge before receiving his JD, Ehline sees the practical side of such “good faith” laws.
 He says he also sees the potential restrictions inherent in them.

 The Los Angeles Times reported on the law-making face coverings mandatory for all those heading into the public.

 There is ample evidence supporting the idea that face masks reduce the transmission of diseases like COVID-19.
 The Mayo Clinic states that such masks are an effective means of reducing pathogens spreading from person to person.
 In short, the idea is that breath is blocked on both ends– in and out– by the masks.
+We all know the importance of air quality and the challenges many already deal with due to air pollution and the risks associated.
 In particular, the masks are most helpful in keeping moisture in.
 This allows people with the disease to significantly reduce the chance of spreading it.

 The new law mandates only that masks are worn.
 This likely means that some impromptu masks made of regular cloth or bandanas will be far less effective than wearing surgical masks.
 However, there is a high chance that this could reduce the risk of getting– or spreading the disease.
 This is especially the case for indoors contact.